JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q10543296" title="Pelargonium triste">
 <param ve-entity eid="Q863247" title="nomenclature">
 The nomenclature confusion surrounding the _Pelargonium_ began when the plant now known as _Pelargonium triste_ was first brought to and cultivated at the Leiden Botanical Garden in the late seventeenth century. _P. triste_ was erroneously grouped with _Geranium_ and thus misnamed _Geranium triste_ due to the superficial similarities between the genera _Geranium_ and _Pelargonium_.
 This visualization of the global nomenclature history of the two plants provides insights about why there is still confusion surrounding the name and taxonomic designation of the _Pelargonium_.
-Indeed, botanists have struggled to disentangle the two genera since the mid-1750s.
 <param ve-image url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/docs/pelargonium/Pelargonium_geranium%20triste_COR_Canad_Pl_000126.jpg" title="_Geranium triste_ [_Pelargonium triste_], from J. P. Cornut,  _Canadensium Plantarum_, Paris, 1635, Biblioteca Digital">
 <param ve-storiiies id="9b1fm" title="_A Brief History of Pelargonium's Nomenclature_, Yao Jiang">

 <param ve-entity eid="Q1043" title="Carl Linnaeus">
 <param ve-entity eid="Q465834" title="Charles Louis L'Héritier de Brutelle" aliases="Charles-Louis L’Héritier de Brutelle’s">
 <param ve-entity eid="Q2003356" title="Robert Sweet">
-Carl Linnaeus, in his 1753-treatise [_Species Plantarum_](https://www.biodiversitylibrary.org/bibliography/669#/summary), retained the generic name _Geranium_ for twenty pelargoniums including the _Pelargonium zonale_.[^ref6] Because Linnaean taxonomy was so revered at that time, his near contemporary Charles-Louis L’Héritier de Brutelle’s work to distinguish the _Pelargoniums_ as an independent genus was overlooked.[^ref7] Eventually, by creating ten new genera in the _Geraniaceae_ family, Robert Sweet introduced a serious classification system in his 1820-book _[Geraniaceae: The Natural Order of Gerania](https://www.biodiversitylibrary.org/page/47461998)_ to ease the shortfall in Linnaean nomenclature.[^ref8] However, by the early nineteenth century, pelargoniums had already attained so much popularity, particularly in England and France, that the name “geranium” stuck.
+As the visualization explains, botanists have struggled to disentangle the two genera since the mid-1750s.
+Indeed, Carl Linnaeus, in his 1753-treatise [_Species Plantarum_](https://www.biodiversitylibrary.org/bibliography/669#/summary), retained the generic name _Geranium_ for twenty pelargoniums including the _Pelargonium zonale_.[^ref6] Because Linnaean taxonomy was so revered at that time, his near contemporary Charles-Louis L’Héritier de Brutelle’s work to distinguish the _Pelargoniums_ as an independent genus was overlooked.[^ref7] Eventually, by creating ten new genera in the _Geraniaceae_ family, Robert Sweet introduced a serious classification system in his 1820-book _[Geraniaceae: The Natural Order of Gerania](https://www.biodiversitylibrary.org/page/47461998)_ to ease the shortfall in Linnaean nomenclature.[^ref8] However, by the early nineteenth century, pelargoniums had already attained so much popularity, particularly in England and France, that the name “geranium” stuck.
 <param ve-image primary url="Pelargonium_geraniaceaev5swee_0334.jpg" title="_Pelargonium Glorianum.
 Queen of Portugal's Stork's-bill_,Robert Sweet, _Geraniaceae: The Natural Order of Gerania_,Vol. 5, London: Printed for James Ridgway, Piccadilly,1820-1830, New York Botanical Garden, LuEsther T. Mertz Library, Biodiversity Heritage Library">
 <param ve-image primary url="Pelargonium_geraniaceaev5swee_0335.jpg" title="_Pelargonium Glorianum.
 Queen of Portugal's Stork's-bill_, Robert Sweet, _Geraniaceae: The Natural Order of Gerania_,Vol. 5, London: Printed for James Ridgway, Piccadilly,1820-1830, New York Botanical Garden, LuEsther T. Mertz Library, Biodiversity Heritage Library">
 <param ve-image primary url="Pelargonium_geraniaceaev5swee_0336.jpg" title="_Pelargonium Glorianum.
 Queen of Portugal's Stork's-bill_, Robert Sweet, _Geraniaceae: The Natural Order of Gerania_,Vol. 5, London: Printed for James Ridgway, Piccadilly,1820-1830, New York Botanical Garden, LuEsther T. Mertz Library, Biodiversity Heritage Library">